Bang Bang Chicken Bowl Recipe

 • 1 tablespoon honey

-• 1 1/2 pounds boneless skinless chicken breast, cut into bite-size pieces
+• 1 1/2 pounds boneless skinless chicken breasts, cut into bite-size pieces

 • 1/2 teaspoon black pepper